-When physical restraint or seclusion are used it will be with the least amount of force and in the least restrictive way, and in proportion to the level of risk behaviour.
+When physical restraint or seclusion are used it will be with the least amount of force and in the least restrictive way, and in proportion to the danger of the behaviour.
 Physical restraint or seclusion are never conducted in a manner that could, in any way, cause harm to a student.
-Restraint or seclusion is discontinued once imminent danger of serious physical harm to self and/or others has dissipated.
+Restraint or seclusion is discontinued once the imminent danger has passed.

 Related Policies and Regulations: